Fort Belvoir Housing

 For simplicity’s sake, the major military presences are categorized by relationship to The Beltway.
 The Beltway is also known as Interstate 495, the highway that circles Washington, D.C. and the inner suburbs of adjacent Maryland and Virginia.

-The location is also readily accessible to mountain activities, as the Shenandoah National Park is just 2 hours away to the west.
-Beach lovers take heart; miles and miles of coastline is accessible from Delaware down to Southern Virginia in 2-3 hours.
+The location is also readily accessible to mountain activities, as the Shenandoah National Park is just two hours away to the west.
+Beach lovers take heart; miles and miles of coastline are accessible from Delaware down to Southern Virginia in two to three hours.

 If driving isn’t ideal, one of the three major airports in the region, Reagan National, Baltimore Washington International, and Dulles International, offer thousands of domestic and international flights.
-Similarly, Amtrak is a reliable travel source and is often cheaper or comparable to a flight.
+Similarly, Amtrak is a reliable travel source, often cheaper or comparable to a flight.

 Washington, D.C.’s Metro train and bus service is a significant transportation source for the Fort Belvoir region.
 Popular train stops include Huntington, King Street, Eisenhower, Van Dorn, and Braddock Station.

-The cost of living in popular suburbs of Washington D.C. and Fort Belvoir is very high in comparison to traditional military towns.
-Newcomers are often surprised that a cost of living allowance (COLA) isn’t provided and that it’s very challenging to stay under BAH payments in the most desired neighborhoods, which is why base living remains popular.
+The cost of living in popular suburbs of Washington D.C. and Fort Belvoir is very high compared to traditional military towns.
+Newcomers are often surprised that a cost-of-living allowance (COLA) isn’t provided and that it’s very challenging to stay under BAH payments in the most desired neighborhoods, which is why base living remains popular.

-Alexandria is the most well known city near Fort Belvoir, and many families find homes that fit their needs.
+Alexandria is the most well-known city near Fort Belvoir, and many families find homes that fit their needs.
 Keep in mind that there are actually two Alexandrias.
 One is the City of Alexandria, and the second is Alexandria, Fairfax County.
 Other than the name, they are completely separate entities.
-Each has an independent governing and school system.
+Each has an independent government and school system.
 This is particularly important to remember when reviewing school choices.

 Alexandria_Ebook_w_Button_CTA_(1)